Clothing and fashion

 Today, more and more designers are getting into adaptive clothing and the last couple of years in particular has seen a rise in conversations where “fashion” and “people with disability” appear in the same sentence.
 People with a disability are increasingly seen on the catwalk and in 2016 Tommy Hilfiger became the first major fashion designer to launch a line specifically with their needs in mind.

-To keep yourself on top of what is happening in the adaptive clothing space, read the articles we have found and we are constantly monitoring the “airwaves” to add to the conversation so if you come across a great article we would love to hear about it and will add it to the library.
+To keep yourself on top of what is happening in the adaptive clothing space, read the articles we have found, and we are constantly monitoring the “airwaves” to add to the conversation so if you came across a great article, we would love to hear about it and will add it to the library.
 To see what we have collected so far please visit our SCIA Resources Hub to read more about clothing and fashion.

 Some helpful hints for altering your existing clothing for a better fit and comfort